-As we shift to a more strategic approach in the coming months, the Project Board will oversee a number of Working Groups including Housing, Resident Self Build and the construction team.
-We are actively looking for people with experience in residential projects or affordable housing, skills and energy to join us on the Project Board.
+We are actively looking for people with skills, energy and experience in residential projects or affordable housing to join us on the Project Board.

-Do you have experience in managing and maintaining mixed tenure housing, high quality care of building assets, writing and managing leases or helping an organisation to become a Registered Provider?
+Do you have experience in managing and maintaining mixed tenure housing, high quality care of building assets, writing and managing leases or helping an organisation to implement housing mangement and maintenance policies and procedures?
 Or know someone who does?
 We’d love to talk to you about any help you can offer, whether it is a few hours of pro bono advice or more regular involvement over the coming 12-18 months.
-Contact firstname.lastname@example.org
+Contact email@example.com

 The Church Grove Project Board 2022